 "What the h--ll, then, are you doing here if you are?
 The boys will take every hog and chicken that you have, though you are a British subject.
 British subject be hanged!"

 The last thing we heard from the old gentleman, as we rode away, was "I'll have redress," "Hingland shall hear of this," and the like, while the boys were making flank movements on all sides, well loaded with the rich spoils of the farm-yard.
 I think the number of muskets we picked up, with the Tower stamp on them, did not dispose the general very favorably towards Hinglish subjects.

-In another Logan cameo, the Confederate cavalry are hectoring the Union troops like Tolstoy's Cossacks hectored the French.
-The Confederate Cossacks engage Logan's foragers, kill most and then execute the rest after they surrender.
-Logan immediately executes two Confederate prisoners and sends a third back to the Cossacks with the warning that if the Cossacks kill another Yankee who surrenders that he, Logan, will shot five Confederate prisoners for every Yankee executed.
+In another Logan cameo, the Confederate cavalry are hectoring the Union troops like Tolstoy's Cossacks hectored the French as they retreated from Moscow in the dead of the Russian winter.
+The Confederate Cossacks engaged Logan's foragers, kill most and then execute the rest after they surrender.
+Logan immediately executes two Confederate prisoners and sends a third back to the Cossacks with the warning that if the Cossacks kill another Yankee who surrenders that he, Logan, will shoot five Confederate prisoners for every Yankee executed.